blackbird71SR/Hello-World/README.md

 - [x] **Fortran**

+Fortran initially started as a scientific language but later became high level language.
+It stands for Formula Translator and basically used for numerical analysis and scientific computations.
+It also supports concurrent, structure and object oriented programming.
+It was introduces back in 1950s and was originally developed by IBM.

 - [x] **Go**

 Go is a programming language created in 2009 by Google employees Robert Griesemer, Rob Pike, and Ken Thompson.
 Go is a statically typed, compiled language in the tradition of C, with memory safety, garbage collection, structural typing, and CSP-style concurrency.